nikomatsakis/plmw-2022/content/index.md

 ???

-* Saw a therapist in PhD days, mostly we talked about me feeling ineffective
-* Same issues have haunted me since
+The fact is, I wasn't always having such a good time.
+I've always struggled with feeling ineffective, inadequate, like an imposter.
+I think a lot of people do, though we don't always talk about it.

-* Only in the last year do I feel I've started to make progress on accepting myself
+Honestly, it's only in the last year or so that I've started to make progress on accepting myself and really feeling my own worth as a human being, independent from the work that I produce.

+(click)

+So, if you've struggled with those feelings, let me just say, you're not alone.
+I can't tell you that it will get better, but I can say that it *can* get better.

 --